 The adults heard someone try to open the door.
 Luckily, the children didn’t notice, because that was the most real moment of the drill.
 It was then that the teacher knew she would definitely hide the children in the bathrooms in a real event.
 The window from that door had a view of one of the groups of hiding children.

 After a while, the principal came back on the PA and explained that in a real event we would do what we’re doing now.
 He also introduced a new alarm sound that would only be used in that scenario, and he played it for us.
 He said in a real event, he may give instructions on the PA, or we may simply hear that alarm, but our actions should be the same.

 A little later, the principal announced the end of the drill.
 The teacher resettled the students and asked for questions about the drill.
 It was sad to hear tiny voices say they were scared, or use the word “criminal.”

-The drill was necessary, and the teacher handled the children well.
-It’s just sad our little ones have to contemplate and prepare for such a traumatic event.
+It’s sad our little ones have to contemplate and prepare for such a traumatic event.
 The drill was necessary, and I’m glad the teachers and administration are prepared.